 Consistent dividend growth and share buybacks are the other essential pieces to cable’s rise this year, Moffett said.
-Comcast raised its quarterly dividend 44 percent (CMCSA) this year to 16.25 cents a share.
+Comcast raised its quarterly dividend 44 percent (CMCSA:US) this year to 16.25 cents a share.
 Time Warner Cable increased its payment 17 percent to 56 cents a share.
 Time Warner Cable announced a $4 billion share buyback plan in January, followed by Comcast’s authorization of a $6.5 billion repurchase plan in February.

 “Cable stocks screen well,” Moffett said.
 “Rapid dividend growth, no European exposure and consistent stock buybacks.
 It’s just the right profile at just the right time.”